-As of December 31, 2016, there was approximately \$2.5 million of unrecognized compensation cost related to unvested employee restricted stock.
+As of December 31, 2017, there was approximately \$2 million of unrecognized compensation cost related to unvested employee restricted stock.
 This amount is expected to be recognized over a weighted-average period of approximately 2.3 years.

-ESPP-In June 2013 the Board of Directors and stockholders approved the Employee Stock Purchase Plan ("ESPP"), which became effective on June 26, 2013.
+ESPP-In June 2013 the Board of Directors and stockholders approved the Employee Stock Purchase Plan ("ESPP"), which became effective on June 26, 2013 and during 2017, increased the number of shares reserved under the ESPP.
 The ESPP allows eligible employees to purchase a limited number of shares of common stock during pre-specified offering periods at a discount established by the Compensation Committee not to exceed 15% of the fair market value of the common stock at the beginning or end of the offering period (whichever is lower).
-Under the ESPP, 424,594 shares were reserved for issuance and 143,085 shares of common stock were issued during the year ended December 31, 2016.
+Under the ESPP, 1,200,000 shares were reserved for issuance and 153,628 shares of common stock were issued during the year ended December 31, 2017.